Tokyo is the art capital of the World in terms of the number of eyeballs on artworks, so what is on offer this November? TOKYO-MET offers its picks.

 THE OTAKE IMPACT: THE ANARCHISM OF THE OTAKE BROTHERS

 There are a lot of ways to "blot your copybook" in the Japanese art world.
 Being bad at art is not one of them.
-This is the story behind the three Otake brothers (Etsudo, Chikuha, and Kokkan) who showed impressive skills and enjoyed a meteoric rise at major Nihonga exhibitions in the early years of the 20th century, but nevertheless fell foul of the "social dynamics" of the Nihonga world due to their radicalism, experimentalism, and "wildly unconventional lifestyles.
+This is the story behind the three Otake brothers (Etsudo, Chikuha, and Kokkan) who showed impressive skills and enjoyed a meteoric rise at major Nihonga exhibitions in the early years of the 20th century, but nevertheless fell foul of the "social dynamics" of the Nihonga world due to their radicalism, experimentalism, and "wildly unconventional lifestyles."
 Luckily, they kept in with the influential Sumitomo family, whose SEN-OKU HAKUKOKAN MUSEUM TOKYO is now trying to rehabilitate them with a major retrospective.
 Now - Dec 15th.
 Price: ¥1,200.
 Read more here.

 MODERN IMAGES OF ANCIENT CLAY FIGURES

 There is something oddly haunting about Japan's ancient Haniwa and Dogu, clay figures excavated from ancient archaeological sites and made for religious and ceremonial reasons.
-There is also a little of the "post-human" vibe of our own age with its fascination with robots and androids.
+There is also a little of the "post-human" vibe of our own age with its fascination with robots and AI.
 Due to their enigmatic presence during the prehistorical formation of Japan, these figures have always inspired Japanese artists.
 The exhibition at THE NATIONAL MUSEUM OF MODERN ART, TOKYO (MoMAT) brings together a wide range of art that references these silent witnesses of the past, including works by Okamoto Taro and Isamu Noguchi.
 Now - Dec 22nd.
 PRICE ¥1,800!
 Read more here.

 MOMOKO SAKURA